Home > Recipes > Gluten Free Lemon Orzo Salad with Blueberries

 ½ cup green peas,, ¾ cup orzo pasta,

-washed orzo and peas in a sieve.
+Washed orzo and peas in a sieve.

 • Into a jar or small bowl add the olive oil, lemon juice, honey and garlic.
 Cover with the lid and shake until the ingredients are well mixed.
 Add salt and pepper to taste.